 In the summer of 2009, the three founding organizations, the First Nations Health Council (FNHC), the BC Association of Aboriginal Friendship Centres (BCAAFC) and the Métis Nation BC (MNBC), signed a historic agreement to form the Aboriginal Sport, Recreation and Physical Activity Partners Council, pledging to work together and develop a multi-year implementation process.

-As partners with the Aboriginal Sport, Recreation and Physical Activity Partners Council, we are working together to support a healthier future for our province’s Aboriginal communities, families and individuals.
+Together we are the stewards of the Aboriginal Sport, Recreation and Physical Activity Strategy, a comprehensive long-term plan designed to support a healthier future for our province’s Indigenous communities, families and individuals.